biovault/HDILib/README.md

 *Linux*
 This will produce a Makefile.
+Use the make command e.g. *make -j 8* to build

 ```bash
 cmake .. -DCMAKE_BUILD_TYPE=Release -DINSTALL_PREBUILT_DEPENDENCIES=ON